harmslab/pytc/docs/source/writing_new_models.rst

 Link fit parameters to the object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:code:`GlobalConnector` objects can then be linked to invididual experiment
+Once the :code:`GlobalConnector` object is defined, it can then be linked to
-model parameters in a way directly analagous to the simple global fit
+individual experimental model parameters in a way directly analagous to simple
-parameters from above.
+global fit parameters.
 As before, we'll show an example and then describe it.

 .. sourcecode:: python